Updates are located at the end of the post.

 A totally separate Agreement is required for Vodafone to accept directly delivered SMS texts from Sure Falkland Islands customers to Vodafone customers.

-Why would SMS texts sent direct to Vodafone from Sure Falkland Islands not be delivered?
+Why would SMS texts sent directly to Vodafone from Sure Falkland Islands not be delivered?

 It turns out that the GSMA sent out a forwarded email concerning SPAM from Vodafone to all mobile operators around the world on March 29th 2019.
 Sure Falkland Islands would have received this.
 It states, paraphrasing: